Thanks Daz 3d!!!

 Finding Daz 3d in my early years of all of this was a real godsend!
 Not only have they always had content of the highest quality, but also the most amazing prices - an odd, but welcome combination!

 I've been a Platinum Club member right from the start and, it wasn't until I decided to let that membership lapse before I realized how much that saved me in building my library.
 Wow, what a difference!
-They still have very competitive pricing, but the PC+ really changes the game in a Big way!
+They already have very competitive pricing, but the PC+ really changes the game in a Big way!

 While I understand the importance and reasoning behind building not including interiors, I love it when they do - especially when done like this!